Samuel C. Damon: Ministry

 He was a strong supporter of the Chinese Christians in Honolulu.
 He made his church available for Sunday afternoon services, and later started a small night school in the parish hall to teach them English.
 From this humble beginning the Chinese Christian community began to outgrow their meeting place.
 In 1877, Damon assisted in organizing the first Chinese Church in Hawaii and was elected to the board of trustees.

 Damon traveled extensively throughout his life.
 In 1849 he visited California and Oregon.
 In 1851 he visited the United States, coming by way of the Isthmus of Panama, and returning in 1852 to the Hawaiian Islands.
 In 1861 he made a tour of the Micronesian Islands on the missionary ship, the Morning Star.
 In 1869 he came home again and then traveled through England, Palestine, Egypt and Greece, returning to Honolulu in 1870.
 In 1876 he came home again and visited the Centennial Exposition at Philadelphia.
 In 1880 he came to the United States once more and made another and more extensive trip abroad, visiting England, Scotland, Germany, Austria, Switzerland and France.
 It is said that he also visited China and Japan.

-He received the degree of Doctor of Divinity from his alma mater, Amherst College, in 1867.
-He became a member of the American Antiquarian Society of Worcester in 1869, and in 1879 a corresponding member of the New England Historic Genealogical Society.
+He received the degree of Doctor of Divinity from his alma mater Amherst in 1867.
+He became a member of the American Antiquarian Society of Worcester, Massachusetts in 1869, and in 1879 a corresponding member of the New England Historic Genealogical Society.